What is chemotherapy?

 Chemo given in a specific part of the body

 Doctors may give doses of chemo in a certain organ or part of the body.
 This allows the medicines to go straight to where the cancer is.
 This method also may cause fewer side effects.

 - An artery that leads to an organ, such as the liver, or a part of your body where the cancer is.

 - The fluid around the brain and spinal cord.
-This may be done if treatment is needed for a brain tumour.

 - An organ through a passage from outside of your body.
 For example, chemo can be put in the bladder through the urethra, the tube that carries urine from the bladder.

 - An area that contains the organ where the cancer is.
 For example, by putting chemo in the abdominal cavity, the stomach or liver can be treated.